LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Algorithm Framework

 \item \textbf{Solution Generation:} Based on the selected parents, $N$ candidate operators are generated per generation.
-Of these, $N - M$ are generated via crossover and $M$ via mutation: \begin{itemize} \item \textbf{Operator Crossover:} For each pair \( (O_a^{(t)}, O_b^{(t)}) \), a new operator is generated as $O_{\text{new}}^{(t+1)} = \texttt{LLM\_Crossover}(O_a^{(t)}, O_b^{(t)})$.
-The goal is to generate a new piece of code that combines effective building blocks from the selected parent operators, guided by their performance scores on the evaluated datasets. \item \textbf{Operator Mutation:} Let $O^* = \arg\max_{O_i^{(t)} \in \mathcal{P}^{(t)}} f(O_i^{(t)})$ be the best-performing operator in generation $t$~\citep{ye2024reevo}.
-Mutated variants are generated as \( O_{\text{mut}}^{(t+1)} = \texttt{LLM\_Mutate}(O^*)\), with the objective of generating novel code based on the elite operator. \end{itemize} The prompts used for crossover and mutation are provided in \Cref{sec: Prompt}. \end{itemize} This process continues until a predefined number of generations $T_{\text{max}}$ is reached.
+Of these, $N - M$ are generated via crossover and $M$ via mutation, where this paper sets $M = 1$: \begin{itemize} \item \textbf{Operator Crossover:} For each pair \( (O_a^{(t)}, O_b^{(t)}) \), a new operator is generated as $O_{\text{new}}^{(t+1)} = \Crossover\big(O_a^{(t)}, O_b^{(t)}\big)$.
+The LLM prompt provides the parent code and their dataset-specific performance scores as context for generating improved operators that combine strengths, with details shown in \Cref{fig: llm_crossover} of the supplementary material. \item \textbf{Operator Mutation:} Let $O^* = \arg\max_{O_i^{(t)} \in \mathcal{P}^{(t)}} f(O_i^{(t)})$ be the best-performing operator in generation $t$~\cite{ye2024reevo}.
+Mutated variants are then generated as \(O_{\text{mut}}^{(t+1)} = \Mutate(O^*)\), where the LLM prompt provides the elite operator's code as context for generating variants, with details shown in \Cref{fig: llm_mutation} of the supplementary material. \end{itemize} Both crossover and mutation leverage in-context learning~\cite{gao2024customizing} by analyzing design and evaluation results in prompts, enabling LLMs to generate better solutions by identifying patterns in historical execution results. \end{itemize} This process continues until a predefined number of generations $T_{\text{max}}$ is reached.
 The operator with the highest fitness value across all generations is selected as the final selection operator.